Charlie9009/CI_MS1_MYGYM/README.md

 ### Design

-* Most of my design choices came pretty early on in the developement, I tested quite a bit in Balsamiq and got a core design with four pages.
+* Most of my design choices came early on in the developement, I tested quite a bit in Balsamiq and got a core design with four pages.
 Two of my design choices in the beginning was a big hero image with a lot of information and a login page, so my Mentor suggested to make a carousel for the hero image and a modal for the login which I thought sounded challenging but a very good idea.<br>
 Some of my choices came in the end of my project when I started experimenting because I did not like some things and that led to me changing more.
 One of those things was the Logo, Navigation bar and login button.
 I had a more split version for a long period where the elements were far away from eachother and did not really go together.
 So I started experimenting and got a better result.<br>
 I struggled for a time with the contrast of the colors as well, but after some trial and error I managed to put my vision together.